 The mission of the Division of Workforce Development and Lifelong Learning is to reduce unemployment and underemployment in the District of Columbia by enhancing the skills of its residents.

 What is Workforce Development and Lifelong Learning?

-The UDC Community College Division of Workforce Development and Lifelong Learning (WDLL) provides District of Columbia residents with job skills training that enable them to pursue employment opportunities.
+The UDC Community College Division of Workforce Development and Lifelong Learning (WDLL) provides District of Columbia residents with job skills training that enables them to pursue employment opportunities.
 WDLL focuses on industries that provide the highest number of employment opportunities within the District and in the metropolitan area.
-The seven (7) areas identified by the District of Columbia as most in demand include::
+The seven (7) areas identified by the District of Columbia as most in demand include: